Information charting the performance of the AWAC business over the past 10 years

 In 2004 and 2005 cash dividends paid to Alumina Limited were lower due to AWAC's cashflow being partially utilised to fund capital expenditure.

-AWAC is the world's largest alumina producer with approximately 15% of world production capacity.
+AWAC is the one of the world's largest alumina producers.